 - Bring along some snacks!
 My children always get hungry after their swim classes, and I try to remember to pack a few things (it only works half the time).
 And for the days when I forget, Goldfish Swim School usually has a few good picks.

-- Give yourself an excuse to relax for a half-hour to kick back and relax.
+- Give yourself an excuse to relax for a half-hour.

 Discover other benefits of swimming and learn how to be a fantastic swimming parent,